UK

 Northern Ireland note

-If you or your partner are near State Pension age, this section can be financially decisive.
+If you’re at (or near) State Pension age, this can be financially decisive.

 Pension Credit (low income at State Pension age)